zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - [x] Prepare hodel data
 - [ ] Try again with the iterable dataset: https://huggingface.co/docs/trl/en/sft_trainer#trl.trainer.ConstantLengthDataset
 - [ ] What if I first fine-tune with augmentation and then without augmentation
+- [ ] Maybe not preserving the original color space creates a more challenging train dataset that results on better generalization.